undg/undg.dev/posts/vitest-test-if-hook-was-called-in-handler.md

 layout: layouts/post.njk
 ---

-Testing FE is not easy.
-You trying to run browser code in node environment.
+Testing frontend is not easy.
+You are trying to run browser code in a Node environment.
 What can go wrong?
-In this use case I'll show you how to test if hook was called inside component.
+In this use case, I'll show you how to test if a hook was called inside a component.

 ## Component and Hook

-Our MVP example has 3 files. `use-store.ts`, `my-component.tsx` and `my-component.test.tsx`.
+Our minimal example has 3 files: `use-store.ts`, `my-component.tsx`, and `my-component.test.tsx`.
-I'm using `vitest` with `@testing-library/react` and `@testing-library/user-event`
+I'm using `vitest` with `@testing-library/react` and `@testing-library/user-event`.

 ### my-component.tsx

 This is our minimal component.
-All it does is showing a button, that triggers `fullReset` method from `useStore()` hook after it's clicked.
+All it does is show a button that triggers the `fullReset` method from the `useStore()` hook after it's clicked.

 ```typescript
 export default function MyComponent() {